olorton/k8s-load-balancing-test/README.md

-# Load balancer test (Minikube)
+# Kubernetes load balancing test

-This repository contains sample code & config for setting up and running a basic test of load balancing within K8s on Minikube.
+In this post I will run through the steps to build a basic Kubernetes deployment that allows me to verify that the load balancer is balancing traffic between pods in an roughly even manner.
 Parts of this document are verbose as I am re-familiarizing myself with K8s after too many years of not using it.

 ### Sources